LuisaWerner/dpnll_experiments/README.md

 We further provide the result summary files of DPNL and the baselines.
 The citations of the baselines are listed below.

 In addition, the folder `dpnl` contains a Python implementation of **Dynamic Probabilistic NeuroSymbolic Logic (DPNL)** — a flexible framework to perform symbolic reasoning over **probabilistic inputs**.
 It supports custom symbolic functions, logic-based reasoning, and includes comparisons to external systems like **ProbLog**.
+Instructions to run the code are given in an additional `dpnl/Readme.md` file.

 ```
 ├── baseline_repositories/